Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 The US has seen troubling developments in politics and society, leading to concern across a political spectrum that we are either heading toward authoritarianism or already in it.
 We’ll explore the challenge of designing a “Doomsday Clock” for democracy.

-THURS · Oct 12th, 2023
+THURS · October 12, 2023

 Turning empathy into action in digital product experiences is crucial for creating products that resonate with users, provide value, and foster positive relationships between users and businesses.
 It not only leads to better user satisfaction but also contributes to the success and reputation of the product and the company behind it.
 In this talk, Damon will cover why it is so important, various methods to achieve it, how to measure it, and how to ensure it is continually improved.

-THURS · Sept 7th, 2023
+THURS · September 7, 2023

 Virtual Improv Shenanigans for Design Thinkers

 Ignite your design thinking with a twist of spontaneity in a "Virtual Improv Shenanigans for Design Thinkers" session.
 Join us for an electrifying online experience where creativity meets unpredictability.
-Led by seasoned improvisor and consultant, Kat Kojic of Hello Gorgeous, this session blends laughter and innovative challenges to enhance your adaptability, ideation, and collaboration skills.
+Led by seasoned improviser and consultant, Kat Kojic of Hello Gorgeous, this session blends laughter and innovative challenges to enhance your adaptability, ideation, and collaboration skills.
 Get ready to break free from the ordinary, improvise with fellow designers, and fuel your imagination in unexpected ways!

-THURS · Aug 10th, 2023
+THURS · August 10, 2023

 In-person rooftop happy hour